 Among the top 10 sports, six saw a decrease in the total number of injuries in 2017.
 Trampolines, swimming, working out and ATV's however, saw an increase in the number of injuries during this period.

 Team sports are the biggest cause of injuries for young people

 |1||Basketball||Exercise, Exercise Equipment||Exercise, Exercise Equipment|

 |3||Bicycles & Accessories||ATV's, Mopeds, Minibikes, etc.||ATV's, Mopeds, Minibikes, etc.|

 For young people, team sports are responsible for the greatest number of injuries.
 Among the sporting activities we considered for this study, basketball and football accounted for 32% of the injuries for people between the ages of 5 and 24.
 For people 25 and older, exercise represented the biggest portion of the injuries, making up 28% for ages 25 to 64, and 41% for 65 and older.

 Men are injured by sporting activities at twice the rate of women

-ValuePenguin examined sports-related injury data from the National Electronic Injury Surveillance System from 2013-2017 to determine the type of sports that are most likely to result in emergency room visits, and to determine which activities have resulted in more visits over that period.
+ValuePenguin examined sports-related injury data from the National Electronic Injury Surveillance System from 2013-2017 to determine the types of sports that are most likely to result in emergency room visits, and to determine which activities have resulted in more visits over that period.